gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 with "discoveries" that vanished under scrutiny.

-The physicist's response to anomalies must be: take them seriously, but assume systematic error until proven otherwise.
+The physicist's response to anomalies must be to take them seriously while assuming systematic error until proven otherwise.

 ---